top of page

 14. Command (⌘) + Shift (⇧) + 3 – Capture Full-Screen Screenshot

-Takes a snapshot of the entire screen, useful for documentation or sharing information.
+This shortcut takes a snapshot of the entire screen.
+It’s useful for documentation or sharing information.

 15. Command (⌘) + Shift (⇧) + 4 – Capture Selected Area Screenshot

-Allows selection of a specific screen area to capture, providing flexibility in documentation.
+You can select a specific screen area to capture.
+This provides flexibility in documentation.

 16. Command (⌘) + Shift (⇧) + 5 – Screenshot and Recording Options

-Opens the screenshot toolbar, offering options for capturing and recording screen content.
+This opens the screenshot toolbar.
+It offers options for capturing and recording screen content.

 17. Control (^) + Command (⌘) + Q – Lock Screen

-Secures your Mac instantly, crucial for maintaining data confidentiality in shared environments.
+This command secures your Mac instantly.
+It's crucial for maintaining data confidentiality in shared environments.

 18. Command (⌘) + , (Comma) – Open Preferences

-Opens the preferences/settings of the active application, allowing quick adjustments.
+This shortcut opens the preferences/settings of the active application.
+It allows quick adjustments.

 19. Command (⌘) + Option (⌥) + H – Hide Other Applications

-Conceals all other open applications, helping focus on the current task.
+This function conceals all other open applications.
+It helps you focus on the current task.

 20. Command (⌘) + Shift (⇧) + T – Reopen Last Closed Tab

-Reopens the most recently closed tab in browsers and some applications, preventing loss of work.
+This command reopens the most recently closed tab in browsers and some applications.
+It prevents loss of work.

 macos